-In the construction and equipping of building nearly 100 different the contracts were placed, every one of which had to be approved by a twothirds majority of the council and county commissioners acting jointly.
-Finally this red tape became SO burdensome that the legislature authorized superintendent of а grounds and buildings and David Day was appointed.
+In the construction and equipping of nearly 100 different building contracts were placed, every one of which had to be approved by a twothirds majority of the council and county commissioners acting jointly.
+Finally this red tape became burdensome that the legislature authorized superintendent а grounds and buildings and David Day was appointed.